 Cut by the BBFC for 1969 cinema release.
 Cut again for animal cruelty on home video.
 In the US the R rated version is uncut but the PG rated version is cut

-Reynolds plays Yaqui Joe, an Indian who robs a bank in order to buy guns for his people who are being savagely repressed by the government.
-Set in turn of the century Mexico, it tells the story of his flight into Mexico and his pursuit by an
+plays Yaqui Joe, an Indian who robs a bank in order to buy guns for his people who are being savagely repressed by the government.
+Set in turn of the century Mexico, it tells the story of his flight into Mexico and his pursuit by an American lawman.
+They